 - This is an area with more open than closed problems.
-The biggest open problem is scheduling with power control.
+An obvious open problem is scheduling with power control.
 Formally, the problem can be defined as follows: - A communication request consists of a source and a destination, which are arbitrary points in the Euclidean plane.
 Given n communication requests, assign a color (time slot) to each request.
-For all requests sharing the same color specify power levels such that each request can be handled correctly, i.e., all colors are SINR-feasible.
+For all requests sharing the same color specify power levels such that each request can be handled correctly, i.e., the SINR condition is met at all destinations.
 The goal is to minimize the number of colors. - Pretty much nothing is known about this problem.